 Tutorial on the Affine Filter in Affinity Photo, a powerful tool for transforming images such as scale, rotate, shift etc

 The Affine filter for Affinity Photo can be found in the distort sub menu of distort (which is in the filter menu of Affinity Photo).
-The affine filter can be used once or multiple times to create amazing transforms of all kinds of images and type as well as resources such as banner brush strokes as well as binary code and computer code fonts and EPS designs and blurred and smudged ring themed patterns
+The affine filter can be used once or multiple times to create amazing transforms of all kinds of images and type as well as resources as brushes etc

 The key thing about the affine filter in Affinity Photo is that is for transformations such as scaling and offset and rotation along with extend mode.
 There a number of options such as "scale X" and "scale Y" and "offset X" "Offset Y" and "extend mode".
 The extend mode works in the same way as in all the filters in Affinity Photo in that it offers zero (generates result with transparency) and full (background) and repeat (single item) and wrap (actually repeats) and mirror (repeats but mirror).

 OK, once you have that with the Affine filter then you can take any image and scale the current artwork in the horizontal or vertical Via scale) and shift (or offset) and rotate the art.

 You can use the artwork as a background layer but if you can also use the artwork as a layer and use that with the affine filter.
 If you use the affine filter with a layer then the zero extend mode is more useful as you can then see the lower layers.
 If you use the other modes such as wrap then the layers can also be useful as the affine filter can be used perhaps to create multiple repeat copies (set the scale x and scale y to 20% say) and then you can then use the blending modes for the layer via the layer panel so a difference blending mode or lighten blending mode can be added to the layer (or perhaps opacity) and you can then combine the Affine filter effect along with the original image.